-On June 29, 2016, the Board of Directors approved the amendment to the Plan authorizing the total number of shares of common stock authorized to be subject to awards granted under the Plan to be increased to 4,000,000 shares.
+On June 29, 2016, the Board of Directors approved the amendment to the Plan increasing the total number of shares of Common Stock to be subject to awards granted under the Plan to 4,000,000 shares.
 On September 6, 2016, at the Annual Shareholder Meeting, the Company's shareholders approved the Plan as amended.

-As of June 30, 2017, there were outstanding 1,113,000 options awarded to certain executives, key employees and advisory board members under the Plan.
+As of September 30, 2017, there were outstanding 1,163,000 options awarded to certain executives, key employees and advisory board members under the Plan.